 Any sort of dissent toward leaders or questioning was considered rebellion against God.
 It is my conviction that pastors of non-profits must be required to go through a regular mental health check with a licensed psychologist or doctor, ruling out any and all mental health issues which lead to the thought that one is God or Moses and ruling out disorders which lead to severe narcissistic abuse of our citizens and children.
 This is for the public good.
 This would be the publicly responsible thing to do.
 CC at large has a massive amount of public outcries concerning spiritual abuse.
 Religious abuse of power is the worst kind.

-The following is fact: this church in Henderson, Nevada is led by Pastor John Knapp and women’s Bible study leader Amber Knapp.
+The following are just the facts: this church in Henderson, Nevada is led by Pastor John Knapp and women’s Bible study leader Amber Knapp.
 The church has also been led by Pastor Greg Seymour.
-Staff members and/or Bible study leaders and/or woman’s ministry leaders have included Pastor Jason King, Deb Sutton, Becca Powall, Greg and Vicki Seymour, and Rudy and Brenda Arce.
+Staff members and/or Bible study leaders and/or woman’s ministry leaders have included Pastor Jason King, Deb Sutton, Becca Powall, Greg and Vicki Seymour and Rudy and Brenda Arce.
 Bill Adams was on staff for the school.
-They were all informed.
+They were all informed and apathetically, they were not capable of hearing about spiritual abuse.